 5. Build Equity Over Time

-Each monthly rent payment you collect from your tenant not only provides immediate financial benefits but also contributes to your long-term financial health by helping you pay down your mortgage.
+Each monthly rent payment you collect from your tenant provides immediate financial benefits and contributes to your long-term financial health by helping you pay your mortgage.

 As you reduce the principal amount of your mortgage, you build equity in your property.